vtori37/Social_Net/README.md

 To access the application

 ## Usage
-This project can be used to create company profile pages.
+This project can be used to

 ## Test
 Here is a demonstration of the application.